pascalweiss/zettelkasten-public/zettelkasten/homelab - No Client Configuration & Dynamic Subdomains.md

 • A GL-MT6000 router (running a GL.iNet-customized OpenWrt) provides DNS.
 Under **DHCP and DNS → General Settings**, a rule is defined:

 ```
-/homelab.lan/192.168.8.200
+/homelab.lan/192.168.8.201
+/git.homelab.lan/192.168.8.200
 ```

-• This wildcard mapping means all requests for *.homelab.lan resolve to the homelab server at 192.168.8.200.
+- This first wildcard mapping means all requests for `*.homelab.lan` resolve to the homelab server at 192.168.8.201
+- The second wildcard mapping means, that all requests `git.homelab.lan` are resolved to the homlab server at 192.168.8.200

 #### Automatic DNS Assignment